MegaBots says it will shut down if it can’t reach its next crowdfunding goal

 It took a year and a half to finally come to pass, but last month the latest iteration of MegaBots’ giant fighting robot finally did battle with a 6.5-ton machine from Japan’s Suidobashi Heavy Industry.
 In spite of the long wait, the battle was really a precursor for what the Bay Area robotics company has been planning all along: a robotic fighting league.
 Sort of a Battle Bots, only much bigger, more expensive and with human beings piloting them from inside.

 This morning, MegaBots announced its plans to take the next step toward that vision — and unsurprisingly, it’s going to take yet another crowdfunding campaign to get there.
-The company’s asking for a massive $950 million, with the goal of launching MegaBots Open in Q4 of next year.
+The company’s asking for a massive $950k, with the goal of launching MegaBots Open in Q4 of next year.
 It’s a pretty aggressive timeline, given the logistics involved — and honestly, the company has missed its own deadline more than a few times.

 But from the sound of it, this campaign is basically life and death for the future of not only the nascent league, but MegaBots in general.
 “MegaBots was founded as an entertainment company that makes incredible robots,” co-founder Gui Cavalcanti told TechCrunch ahead of the announcement.
 “Ultimately, this tournament represents the founding of our sport — the Giant Robot Duel was just one example of what the sport could look like.
 If our audience isn’t interested, or isn’t willing to help pay what it will cost to create this sport, we will need to shut our doors.”